About licensing to use animals in research or teaching

-The Prevention of Cruelty to Animals Act 1986 also requires that the breeding of specified animals (guinea pigs, rats, mice, and non-human primates) in Victoria for supply to be used in scientific procedures be authorised by a Specified Animals Breeding Licence (SABL).
+The Prevention of Cruelty to Animals Act 1986 also requires that the breeding of specified animals (guinea pigs, rabbits, rats, mice, and non-human primates) in Victoria for supply to be used in scientific procedures be authorised by a Specified Animals Breeding Licence (SABL).
 Licences are subject to conditions prescribed by the Prevention of Cruelty to Animals Regulations 2019.

 The conditions apply to licence holders and people undertaking activities authorised by the licence.

 Guidelines for establishing a rehoming program for animals after the conclusion of a research or teaching project for licence holders, researchers, teachers and Animal Ethics Committees considering this option.